 Reactome is pleased to announce the release of a new search based upon the popular Apache Solr, which has full-text search capabilities, field searching, and provides ranked results and hit highlighting.
 This new search supports accurate and efficient querying of the Reactome knowledgebase, including protein, set, complex, chemical compound, reaction and pathway annotations.
 For those users that require more complex and logical queries, you can use the Lucene Query Syntax as described in the Advanced Search.
 Further details about the new search can be found in our User Guide.

 In V49, Disease pathways have been expanded to include WNT in cancer, Uptake and function of anthrax toxins, and Processing-defective Hh variants abrogate ligand secretion.
 Metabolism now includes Aflatoxin activation and detoxification, and Immune system covers Activation of IRF3/IRF7 mediated by TBK1/IKK epsilon.
 Development has been updated with EPH-EFN signaling.
-New pathways under signal transduction include TCF-dependent signaling in response to WNT, VEGFA-VEGFR2 signaling, and Hedgehog ligand biogenesis.
+New pathways under signal transduction include Repression of Wnt target genes, VEGFA-VEGFR2 signaling, and Hedgehog ligand biogenesis.
+Updated signal transduction modules include TCF dependent signaling in response to WNT and Degradation of beta-catenin by the destruction complex.
 Mismatch Repair has beed added to DNA repair and Chromatin organization has been expanded to cover HDACs deacetylate histones, RMTs methylate histone arginines, and HDMs demethylate histones.
 Akira Kikuchi is our external author.
 Kurt Ballmer, Philipp Berger, Michael Edelbrock, Ernesto Guccione, Richard Hopkinson, Nancy Ip, Stephen Leppla, Shihui Liu, Yulu Liu, Anna Maria Masci, Mahtab Moayeri, Nishani Rajakulendran, Sima Salahshor, Christopher Schofield, Benjamin E Turk, Louise Walport, Michael Welsh, Jim Woodgett, and Xiang-Jiao Yang are our external reviewers.

 The Molecules tab in the Pathway Browser now has improved interactivity and usability, allowing users to easily list or download all molecule information from the currently displayed Pathway Diagram.